wooorm/starry-night/readme.md

 scopes.

 Some grammars need other grammars to work.
-You are responsible for loading those.
+You are responsible for loading those, use `missingScopes` to find which dependencies are needed.

 All licenses are permissive and made available in [`notice`][notice].
 Changes should go to upstream repos and [`languages.yml`][languages-yml] in